tobias-weiss-ai-xr/opendesk-edu/.gitlab/merge_request_templates/Update.md

 ## 🔄 Requirements for migrations

-- [ ] Minimum version of the application required in existing depoyments to update/upgrade:
+- [ ] Minimum version of the application required in existing deployments to update/upgrade:
 - [ ] Describe manual steps required to update existing deployments.
 This especially applies if the upgrade includes any breaking changes:
 - [ ] Any other considerations in context of the update: